NatVanG/PBI-Inspector/README.md

 4. Reduce usage of TopN filtering visuals by page (set ```paramMaxTopNFilteringPerPage```)
 5. Reduce usage of Advanced filtering visuals by page (set ```paramMaxAdvancedFilteringVisualsPerPage```)
 6. Reduce number of pages per report (set ```paramMaxNumberOfPagesPerReport```)
-7. Avoid setting ‘Show items with no data’ on columns (no user parameters)
+7. Avoid setting â€˜Show items with no dataâ€™ on columns (no user parameters)
 8. Tooltip and Drillthrough pages should be hidden (no user parameters)
 9. Ensure charts use theme colours (no user parameters)
 10. Ensure pages do not scroll vertically (no user parameters)